Rynorbu/SWS101/SWS/caps/cap1/report.md

 I was able to exploit atleast 4 ports and gain access to the server.
 The sever has many vulnerabilities and it is recommended to update the server and patch the vulnerabilities.
 It indicates that the machine has many vulnerabilities that could be exploited by many tools in many ways.

-It is important to note that it is mendatory to update the server and patch the vulnerabilities to prevent unauthorized access and loss of informations.
+It is important to note that it is mendatory to update the server up to latest version to prevent unauthorized access and loss of informations.
 Failure to do so will lead to serious consequences, such as unauthorized access, loss of sensitive information, and reputational damage.